xlievo/Business.Data/README.md

 # Business.Data
 A C # wrapper class library, contains a generic ORM simple packaging.
 No excessive packaging as possible, restore the essence

+Install-Package Business.AspNet
+Install-Package linq2db.PostgreSQL //Select the database package you need to install

 	a:=====================lin2db.T4.tt=====================

 	NamespaceName = "DataModel";